UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn1/exercises/_index.md

    1. The text for the heading and list items can be any color EXCEPT black.
       (HINT: Take advantage of the `movieText` class).
-   1. The movie list should have heading that aligns to the *left*.
+   1. The movie list and heading should be aligned to the *left*.
    1. The font size should be large enough to easily read.

    {{% expand "Check Your Solution" %}}